 The UK has three highly respected think tanks that focus on improving the country’s health and social care systems.
 One of these – the Nuffield Trust – asked us to redevelop its website and identity to help it to stand out from its peers.

-With a new strategy in place, the Nuffield Trust had an ambition to broaden its communications activities.
+The Nuffield Trust had an ambition to broaden its communications activities.
 It particularly wanted to work more closely with practitioners and managers inside the healthcare system.
 At the same time, it wanted to maintain and improve its contacts with more established policy and media audiences.
 To help with this, the Trust invited us to overhaul its identity and rebuild its organisational website in ways that would encourage action and engagement.

 We kicked off the project with a high-speed version of our branding discovery process.
 We ran a series of co-creation sessions with a team from the Trust to deepen our understanding of their needs and get a sense of what made the organisation tick.